pixkk/VueTube/readme.md

 | --------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------- |
 | Pretty unstable, but you get early access to new features.                                                                              | Less bugs than unstable while having more features than stable.                                                                                                                | Not available yet.                                                                              |

-(Apple does not officially support sideloading, i.e. the installation of applications with just the file without them being uploaded to the company's official shop.
-It is necessary to use advanced methods to install VueTube on iPhone / iPad devices)
+(Apple does not officially support sideloading except in Europen Union, i.e. the installation of applications with just the file without them being uploaded to the company's official shop.
+It is necessary to use advanced methods to install VueTube on iPhone / iPad devices if you live outside Europe)

 <h2 align="left">